 What kind of careers exist in Asian Studies?
 Annually, we invite some of our most notable alumni back to UBC.
 Join us for delicious free dinners, great advice from amazing alumni, and awesome Asian Studies swag!

 Join us to participate in fun activities that will celebrate the cultures of China and Korea!
-This is a joyous opportunity Asian Studies students to demonstrate their language skills through songs, stories, talk shows and comical performances.
+This is a joyous opportunity for Asian Studies students to demonstrate their language skills through songs, stories, talk shows and comical performances.

 The Yip So Man Wat Memorial Lectures are made possible by the generous support of Messrs.
 Alex and Chi Shum Watt in honour of their mother, the late Mrs. Wat, and her passion for Chinese literature and culture.